 - something the user gets (for example, a PIN code sent in an SMS message).

-Combination of these significantly increases security, while SMS is an easy, reliable and straightforward way to deliver your authentication notifications.
+Combination of these significantly increases security and SMS is an easy, reliable and straightforward way to deliver your authentication notifications as a second layer.
+So, we’d have our passwords combined with the pin codes sent to our mobile phones.

 How it works

-In a simplified scenario, user enters the mobile phone number into the application’s form, receives authentication PIN code in an SMS message and types it into the application’s form to confirm the identity.
+In a simplified scenario, the user enters the mobile phone number into the application’s form, receives an authentication PIN code via an SMS message and types it into the application’s form to confirm their identity.
+For added security Flash SMS can be used.
+It means that the security code is not stored on the recipient’s handset, adding another piece of security via mitigated storage.

 It’s fast.
-SMS notification is received at your handset in seconds and it won’t get in the way or slow you down.
+SMS notification is received at your handset in seconds, and it won’t get in the way or slow you down.
+With the “within seconds” delivery, you can be assured that users won’t retry immediately and that mitigates the costs of 2FA delivery (as retrys cost money).